zyhzsh/GatherSpace/doc/docs/Analysis/Concept.md

 ## Ideas of origin

-It's commonly happening for me, at least the people I know, who are willing to share/ask for photos and videos after returning from an event, holiday, family gathering, etc.

-My sister is a mother of a three-year-old child.
-Every time she returned from an event, her WeChat/WhatApps were always drowned by photos and videos.
-It works fine to share these photos and videos via a chat app.
-But it's not handy when she wants to organize the images and videos.
-And one day, when she wants to look back at those memories, it just loses the context.
-It isn't easy to let her recall how she or her friends thought and felt about the moment.

-The same experience happened to me as well, and, I am not a person who loves spending time photographing and posting them on social media, but I still want to see them and know what people think about them.
-Besides, someone must be keen on sharing and posting or making a scrapbook for themselves.
-Besides, someone must be willing to share, post, or create a scrapbook.
+It is a common practice, among my associates, to share and request photos and videos after attending events, holidays, family gatherings, etc. My sister, who is a mother of three, also encounters this issue.
+Upon her return from an event, her WeChat/WhatsApp is inundated with images and videos shared by others.
+Although this is a convenient method of sharing, it presents difficulties in organizing and contextualizing these memories, making it difficult to recall the emotions and thoughts associated with each moment.
+This is an issue that I have experienced as well, despite not being an avid user of social media.

-Therefore, I was asking myself: Is it possible to make an application or website to help solve this problem?
-More importantly, I could practice the knowledge I have learned from the previous semester to build a scalable solution.
+As a result, I have been contemplating the creation of an application or website that would address this challenge.
+I envision using the knowledge and skills I have gained in my previous academic term to develop a scalable solution.

 ## The basic problems and requrements

-To further enhance the ideas behind it, I took a couple of minutes to think about some issues or problems that this project will resolve.
-The picture below shows some general thoughts I had.
+To further solidify the concept, I took some time to reflect on the issues and challenges that this project aims to resolve.
+The following image displays my general thoughts on the matter.

 <img src={WWWWWH} />

-With the ideas above, in general, the software solution should be capable of solving the following:
+In general, the software solution should address the following key challenges:

-- Solved the user's difficulty sharing photos, videos, and thoughts after an activity.
+- Address the difficulty of sharing photos, videos, and thoughts after an activity.
-- Solved the user's difficulty finding photos, videos, and thoughts after an activity.
+- Address the difficulty of finding photos, videos, and thoughts after an activity.
-- Solved the user's difficulty recalling their memory via photos and videos.
-(Aftertaste, Reminiscence)
+- Address the difficulty of recalling memories through photos and videos (Aftertaste, Reminiscence).

-Combined with my learning goal, it should aslo include:
+Additionally, considering my learning objectives, the solution should:

-- The solution should be scalable.
+- Be scalable.
-- There are not many budget for this project, so try to reduce the amount of cost is needed.
+- Have a limited budget, so cost-effectiveness should be a consideration in the development process.

 ## The though of product positioning and business value

-Off course, there are many existing solutions on the market could solved the problem in various ways.
+Of course, there are numerous solutions available in the market that address the outlined challenges in various ways.
+The following image displays some examples.
-Here are some examples in the diagram below.

 <img src={VENN} />

-The products mentioned above have their positioning.
-These products can solve some of the problems discussed previously but don't provide a complete or straightforward solution.
-Therefore, the users must go through a certain degree of study/effort to achieve the desired outcome.
+The aforementioned products have their own unique positions in the market.
+While they may address some of the previously discussed challenges, they do not provide a comprehensive or straightforward solution, requiring the user to put in a certain amount of effort to achieve the desired outcome.

-Back to the original intention, the goal is to provide a solution that helps the user easily share the joy kept in the memory for a long time after/during family, friends, school, or any other gathering life event.
+The primary goal is to offer a solution that enables users to easily share and preserve memories from family, friend, school, or other life events for a long period of time.

-So the product is not:
+The product is not:

-- a social media like facebook ,twitter, weibo.
+- A social media platform like Facebook, Twitter, or Weibo.
-- a content-sharing platform like youtube, tiktok or instagram.
+- A content-sharing platform like YouTube, TikTok, or Instagram.
-- a pure photo management and sharing cloud storage like google photos.
+- A pure photo management and sharing cloud storage service like Google Photos.
-- an event ticket selling or helping people to join a gathering social party platform like eventbee.
+- An event ticket selling or gathering social party platform like Eventbee.

-It is:
+Instead, it is:

-- where people can safely share their memory with the people they know.
+- A platform where people can safely share memories with those they know.
-- where people can leave their own words about the event or others' posts.
+- A platform where people can leave their thoughts about events or others' posts.
-- where people can easily manage and bring back their nostalgia from a life event from time to time.
+- A platform where people can easily manage and revisit their memories from life events.

-Therefore, the position is located on a bit sweetspot between social media,event hosting,and photo sharing.
+Thus, the product is positioned in a sweet spot between social media, event hosting, and photo sharing.

-The part about the profit model may need further analysis because it sounds like a pure internal sharing platform, and there seems to be no room for profit.
-How to make people or schools, companies, and other institutions pay for this service needs further research and analysis.
+The profit model for the product requires further analysis as it operates as a pure internal sharing platform, with no apparent room for profit.
+Research and analysis are needed to determine how to make people, schools, companies, and other institutions pay for the service.